dienlamAI/Customer-propensity-to-purchase/README.md

 ---

-Đảm bảo thay thế `diends` bằng tên đăng nhập Docker Hub của bạn và `yourname` bằng tên ứng dụng/yourname của bạn.
+Make sure to replace `diends` with your Docker Hub username and `yourname` with your application/yourname.